-Sometimes, birth injuries cause parents to have an overwhelming sense of fear for the future invade what should be one of the best moments of their lives.
-One of the most common and significant birth injuries that children face are brachial plexus injuries.
-The brachial plexus is a grouping of nerves is nestled between the shoulder and neck.
-If stretched and damaged during birth, a child can experience limited movement or a loss of sensation in their upper limbs.
+Birth injuries subject parents to an overwhelming sense of fear for the future.
+One of the most common birth injuries that families face are brachial plexus injuries.
+The brachial plexus is a group of nerves nestled between the shoulder and neck.
+If stretched or torn during birth, a child can suffer from limited movement or loss of sensation in their upper limbs.

 Symptoms of Brachial Plexus Injury